 The federal solar investment income tax credit (ITC) has been in place since 2005 and has helped support the growth of solar energy across the country.
-The credit has allowed homeowners and commercial entities to deduct 30% of the cost of their solar panel installation from their income taxes.
-Beginning in 2020, the 30% tax credit is scheduled to step down over three years, sunsetting completely for residential systems but remaining at a permanent 10% for commercial and utility systems.
+The credit has allowed homeowners and commercial entities to deduct a significant portion of the cost of their solar panel installation from their income taxes - 26% in 2020.
+The tax credit is stepping down over the next two years and will sunset completely for residential systems while remaining at a permanent 10% for commercial and utility systems.

 Finding Safe Harbor